All the Parts of an Air Conditioning System

 Condenser Unit

 Central air conditioning systems utilize two main components: an outdoor condenser and an indoor evaporator.
 The outdoor condenser is housed inside a metal cabinet with slats, called fins, along the sides to direct airflow.
-Condensers are typically located on a concrete pad beside your home, but may also be located on your roof.
+Condensers are typically located on a concrete pad beside your home but may also be located on your roof.
 When heat is removed from your indoor air by the evaporator, it is absorbed by a refrigerant that is sent to your condenser, where the heat is radiated away to the outdoor air.
 Once the refrigerant has released its heat, it is pumped back into your home to begin the cooling process again.
-The best way to keep your condenser working properly is to clear the area around it of debris and keep landscaping trimmed back for at least three feet in all directions.
-You can clean your condenser using your hose, or have your HVAC technician perform this task during regular maintenance visits.

 Evaporator Unit

-Inside your home, the air conditioner’s evaporator unit draws air across the evaporator coil.
+Inside your home, the air conditioner's evaporator unit draws air across the evaporator coil.
 This coil contains the refrigerant, which absorbs heat from the air to cool it.
 Once the air has been cooled, it is blown through your ducts by an air handler.
 If you have a central furnace installed as well, your air conditioner and furnace will share the same electric air handler system.
-Your evaporator should be cleaned by your HVAC technician during maintenance visits; additionally, changing the air filter in your air A/C’s intake regularly will help to keep the system free of dust and dirt, as well as reduce strain on the blower motor by improving airflow.

 Ductwork

 Central air conditioning systems use ductwork to carry cooled air throughout your home.
 Cooled air is blown into a central duct by your air handler, which branches out into each conditioned space in your home.
 Ducts end in air registers, which contain adjustable grilles that can be opened or closed to allow for more or less airflow.
-You can clean your air registers using the hose attachment of your vacuum; make sure not to block registers with furniture or other items.
-Avoid closing too many registers at once, as this can increase strain on your air handler.

 Thermostat